-On January 2, 2024, the Board of Directors of the Company declared a quarterly dividend of \$0.26 per share which was paid on January 29, 2024 to holders of record as of January 16, 2024.
-The Company also had a share repurchase program under which the Company had authorized to repurchase, in the aggregate, up to \$30.0 million of its outstanding common stock.
-During 2023, the Company repurchased zero shares and the program terminated on December 12, 2023.
+On January 2, 2025, the Board of Directors of the Company declared a quarterly dividend of \$0.30 per share which was paid on January 29, 2025 to holders of record as of January 16, 2025.
+The Company also had a share repurchase program under which the Company had authorized to repurchase, in the aggregate, up to \$50.0 million of its outstanding common stock.
+During 2024, the Company repurchased zero shares.